iqbal1526/iqbal1526/README.md

 ---

 ## What I Do
-- Design, develop and deploy end-to-end web and mobile applications
+- Design, develop, and deploy end-to-end web and mobile applications
-- Architect AI/ML pipelines for audio processing, data analysis and recommendation systems
+- Architect AI/ML pipelines for audio processing, data analysis, and recommendation systems
 - Build dashboards and BI solutions for insightful decision-making
 - Optimize performance on GPU and cloud environments for scalable AI workloads